dmulholl/pyro/readme.md

 To build the debug binary and run the test suite run:

     make check-debug

-The debug binary is (much) slower than the release binary but includes extra checks useful in a development environment.
+The debug binary is (much) slower than the release binary but includes extra checks useful during development.